andrewbranch/blog/posts/2019-01-19_Expressive-React-Component-APIs-with-Discriminated-Unions.md

 Whoa, this is a bazillion times better!
 Nice work; consumers of your component will thank you for coaching them down the right path _before_ they run their code in a browser. 🎉

-## Going deeper with the distributive law of sets
+## Going Deeper with the Distributive Law of Sets
 Time goes by.
 Your Select component was a big hit with the other developers who were using it.
 But then, the design team shows you specs for a Select component with _groups_ of options, with customizable titles for each group.
 You start prototyping the props you’ll have to add in your head:

 ```ts